 - Current Period: This is the amount of data you have used in your current billing period (this will typically be monthly even if you are on a Pay-And-Go account).

 - Current Period Roaming: This is the amount of data you have used when roaming abroad in the current period.
 Usually monthly.
 If you are abroad and using mobile internet data it’s important to keep an eye on this section.
 Dataq can still be quite expensive at around 69p per MB.
 With a £40 per day data cap it can still cost a lot of money to use data abroad.

-These are all stored alphabetically, but you can see what amount of data they are using underneath.
-Some Apps like BBC iPlayer and YouTube can use quite a bit data, as can the new iCloud-integrated apps Pages, Numbers and Keynote.
+These are all stored alphabetically and you can see the amount of data they are using underneath.
+Streaming apps like Netflix and YouTube can use quite a bit data, as can the iCloud-integrated apps Pages, Numbers and Keynote.

 Take a look and see which apps are using the most internet data, and decide whether you want to keep using those apps on the move.

-In extreme circumstances you might want to use the Mobile Data switch at the top to turn off all Mobile Data.
-Tap the green button next to Mobile Data to turn it off.
-The iphone will now work more like an iPod touch, and will only be able to access the internet when you are connected to Wi-Fi.
+In extreme circumstances you might want to use the Mobile Data switch to turn off all Mobile Data.
+Simply head to Settings > Mobile Data and tap the green button next to Mobile Data to turn it off.
+The iPhone will now work more like an iPod touch, and will only be able to access the internet when you are connected to Wi-Fi.